rancher/elemental-docs/docs/airgap.md

 Moreover, it could be handy to create a *channel image* referencing the containerized OS images available.
 The official channel image (the *elemental-teal-channel* one) references absolute URLs of the OS images on the official suse registry, so it cannot be used in an air-gapped scenario.

-All these steps can be perfomed executing the [`elemental-airgap.sh` script](https://raw.githubusercontent.com/rancher/elemental-operator/main/scripts/elemental-airgap.sh) from a host with Internet access.
+All these steps can be performed by executing the [`elemental-airgap.sh` script](https://raw.githubusercontent.com/rancher/elemental-operator/main/scripts/elemental-airgap.sh) from a host with Internet access.
-You can provide a manually downloaded Elemental charts to the script or let it download the helm charts for you.
+You can provide manually downloaded Elemental charts to the script or let it download the helm charts for you.
 `elemental-airgap.sh` will inspect the Elemental Operator chart, identify all the required container images, download and save them in an archive.
 It will also build a new OS channel image with OS URLs pointing to the local registry (which must be specified as an argument on the command line).